NeKoRoSYS/NKRsys-Mobile-Input-Handling/README.md

 # NKRsys-MIH
 NeKoRoSYS's Mobile Input Handling.
-An open-source project dedicated to providing mobile game developers a quick headstart on setting up mobile/touch control for their Unity game.
+An open-source project dedicated to providing mobile game developers a quick headstart on setting up mobile/touch controls for their Unity game.
 This asset currently only supports Unity's New Input System package, but it can be easily back-ported so that it supports the old input system.

 <br>